You can use Relevanssi to extend the search capabilities of the custom searches you build with Toolset.

 This is because these types of fields normally include text.
 Other fields, like checkboxes and radios don’t contain texts.

-When creating or editing a supported custom field with the Types plugin, you will see an Include in search option.
-Check it and then follow the Text Search settings link that appears beneath it.
+When creating or editing a supported custom field with the Types plugin, you will see the Include in search option.
+Select it and then save the custom field group.
+Finally, expand the field options again and follow the Text Search settings link beneath it.

 You are taken to the Text Search tab on the Toolset → Settings page.
 Your custom field now appears in the list of all “indexable” fields.